kwabenasapong/openpldoc/manual/source/mediamanager.rst

 Media
 -----

-Clicking on *Media* in the :ref:`g-media-manager` will display the Media media item.
-The Media media item shows a list of imported audio or video files.
+Clicking on *Media* in the :ref:`g-media-manager` will display the media item for media.
+The media item shows a list of imported audio or video files.

 **Note:** On some computers OpenLP has trouble displaying videos.
 Please read the `Frequently Asked Questions <http://wiki.openlp.org/faq>`_ for tips on how